November 20, 2024

 Benefits of parent training programs include:

 Longitudinal studies show long-lasting positive effects of DIRFloortime, indicating that parental involvement significantly influences the development of children with autism over extended periods.
-For more insights into the impact of DIRFloortime, you can explore topics such as emotional connections in dir floortime and collaboration and support in dir floortime.
+For more insights into the impact of DIRFloortime, you can explore topics such as emotional connections in DIR floortime and collaboration and support in DIR floortime.

 Understanding the practical aspects of DIR Floortime therapy can help parents implement it effectively for their children diagnosed with autism.
 This section explores the appropriate settings for Floortime sessions and how these sessions can be integrated into preschool environments.